sya/catalog-fiddle/README.md

 OMmm

-Is data isn't schematized properly, will anybody find it?
+If data isn't schematized properly, will anybody find it?

 OMmmm